-Through this guide, we will help you better understand these firearms and at the end provide our top picks and list of best handguns you should own in 2023.
+Through this guide, we will help you better understand these firearms and at the end provide our top picks and list ofyou should consider owning in 2024.

 Factors to Consider When Choosing a Handgun

-First and foremost, why are you choosing a pistol?
-For what purpose?
+First and foremost, why are you choosing a pistol and for what purpose?

 When considering the right pistol for yourself, it’s important for it to feel comfortable and natural while you’re holding it in your hand.

-The main factors to consider here are texture, grip size, and overall design.
+The main factors to consider here are caliber, size, and overall design.

 Talking about a handgun's size can be a topic on its own.
 However, if you’re a first-time buyer, you probably doubt which one will be the best choice.